Bassamkhalid011/SH-System/README.md

 - **User Authentication** — Secure signup and login system with credential validation
 - **Academic Profile** — Enter and save Matric, FSC, NTS/ECAT, and NUST NET marks
-- **Aggregate Calculator** — Automatically computes university-specific aggregates:
+- **Aggregate Calculator** — Automatically computes university-specific aggregates
-  - General formula: Matric 10% + FSC 40% + NTS 50%
-  - NUST formula: Matric 10% + FSC 15% + NET 75%
-  - UET/ECAT formula: Matric 17% + FSC 50% + ECAT 33%
 - **University Finder** — Browse and filter universities based on your eligibility
 - **Save & Apply** — Bookmark universities and track your applications
 - **Dashboard** — Overview of saved and applied universities with counters